tchaikov/ceph-boost/libs/ptr_container/doc/examples.rst

          // a class that has no normal copy semantics class X : boost::noncopyable { public: X* clone() const; ... };

-        // this will be found by the library by argument dependent lookup (ADL)
+        // this will be found by the library by argument dependent lookup
         X* new_clone( const X& x )
         { return x.clone(); }